 While it looked like the snow around the barn was the result of Harlan's outburst of power, and was strategically placed by set production, it actually wasn't.
 Emmy Raver-Lampman revealed that there was an actual snow storm that passed through while filming and they all had to work around it. (via Collider)

-14) The dance scene between Allison and Luther in season 1 was choreographed by Ellen Page's wife Emma.
+14) The dance scene between Allison and Luther in season 1 was choreographed by Elliot Page's ex-wife Emma.

 15) Aidan Gallagher wasn’t allowed on set when guns were being used.

 In an interview with Express.co.uk, Cameron Britton (who plays Hazel) revealed that Aidan (who was 15 at the time) "wasn’t even allowed in the building if a gun was going off" due to child working laws.
 Most of the scenes featuring Five in the middle of gunfire were actually shot using Aidan's body double.